Executive Functioning Help for Children | Routines & Free Printable

 As a mother, I remember how exhausting it was to watch my daughter struggle with things that seemed so simple from the outside.
 Directions would disappear almost as soon as they were said.
 Small daily routines like getting dressed, brushing teeth, cleaning up, or moving from one task to the next could suddenly become overwhelming, get forgotten, or fall apart halfway through.
 Time seemed hard to manage, simple tasks could stretch on far longer than expected, and even everyday things often needed repeated reminders and far more support than other people realized.
-Some days she seemed clumsy, scattered, or frustrated before the day had even really started.
-I could see that she was trying, but I could also see that something deeper was getting in the way.

 If you know this feeling, you also know how easy it is for other people to misunderstand it.
 From the outside, it can look like laziness, carelessness, bad behavior, or a child who just is not trying hard enough.
 Living through it every day feels very different.
 You see the effort.
 You see the frustration.
 You see how quickly simple things can start to fall apart.